Make a customer, not a sale.

 - High Contrast: Make your CTA stand out and get right to the point with contrasting colors from the background to get as many eyes on it as you can.

 - Well-Constructed Landing Page: Make sure your viewers aren’t clicking on your CTA and going to a landing page that’s not relevant.
 They’re clicking on it for a reason—to get straight to what was offered with as little other jargon to read through as possible.

-Taking Advantage of All Lead Generating Opportunities
+Taking Advantage of All Lead-Generating Opportunities

 - Thank You Pages: Once you’ve exchanged your resource for their contact information, it’s important to still make an effort to appeal to them and keep them interested.
-These pages, that appear after they fill the form, are valuable real estate.
+These pages, which appear after they fill the form, are valuable real estate.
 They’ve trusted everything you’ve told them so far, so take advantage of this opportunity while it’s there to provide another offer or content.

 - Keep Customers Grounded: Once customers get to your landing page, do your best to keep them there.
 Removing main site navigation features from this page will keep them from getting distracted or overwhelmed.

-- Emphasize Offer Benefits: Don’t just explain what’s included with your offer—clearly define why its valuable.
+- Emphasize Offer Benefits: Don’t just explain what’s included with your offer—clearly define why it’s valuable.
 So instead of saying, “this e-book includes this, this, and that,” explain that “this e-book’s (feature) can help grow (a certain aspect) of your business by X percent.”